A Guide On How To Care For Your Oilcloth Tarp

 - Optional – Concrete Powder Dye

 How To Clean and Maintain Your Oilcloth Tarp

 Traditional oilcloth is coated with linseed oil in order to provide its waterproof characteristic.
 Often this fabric is slightly thinner than waxed cotton and provides more flexibility.

-This often results in oilcloth being somewhat pliable and you might be tempted to machine wash it, however that is not a good idea as it can both damage your washing machine and your oilcloth.
+This often results in the oilcloth being somewhat pliable and you might be tempted to machine wash it; however, that is not a good idea as it can both damage your washing machine and your oilcloth.

-In most instances a simple brushing will be sufficient for cleaning your cloth.
+In most instances, simple brushing will be sufficient for cleaning your cloth.

 Start by examining your cloth and determining if the entire cloth needs to be cleaned or if only a single area needs attention.

 Keep in mind that oilskin will develop a natural patina similar to leather or even metal and you should not attempt to clean that off as it is normal with wear.
 Additionally, you may notice some cracks along seams and areas of stress.

 In most cases these slight cracks should not concern you; they are expected due to the nature of the fabric.
 Over time they will spread out and become less noticed as the fabric becomes more flexible.

 Once you have selected the areas to clean, consider what substance you are cleaning off.